scala-jsonapi/scala-jsonapi/README.md

 For complete usage, see [the specs example].

+## JSON API Links Support

+There is support for string and object links.

+To create a string "self" link:

+Links.self("href", None)

+To create an object "self" link:

+Links.self("href", Some(meta))

 # Publishing and Releasing

 Publishing and releasing is made with help of the [sbt-sonatype plugin].